Liberty or Depth: Deep Bayesian Neural Nets Do Not Need Complex Weight Posterior Approximations: Proofs

-\textbf{Step 3:} We show that there is a function which maps $Z$ and $\xin'$ onto $Y$, under reasonable assumptions.
-For brevity, we denote the probability density function (p.d.f.) of the true posterior predictive distribtion of the random variable $Y$ conditioned on $\xin'$ and $\mathcal{D}$ as $\tpdf \equiv p(Y=y | \xin', \mathcal{D})$ and the cumulative density function (c.d.f.) as $\tcdf$.
+We show that there is a function which maps $Z$ and $\xin'$ onto $\Yout$, under reasonable assumptions similar to those of the simplified construction.
+For brevity, we denote the probability density function (p.d.f.) of the true posterior predictive distribtion of the random variable $\Yout$ conditioned on $\xin'$ and $\mathcal{D}$ as $\tpdf \equiv p(Y=y | \xin', \mathcal{D})$ and the cumulative density function (c.d.f.) as $\tcdf$.
 We similarly write the inverse c.d.f. as $\itcdf$.

+We must adapt the simplified construction to account for the fact that rather than simply approximating the inverse of the c.d.f.\ we now need to also transform the Gaussian random variable onto a Uniform one and invert the activation.
 We show below:

-\begin{restatable}{lemma}{leminvcdf} There exists continous function $\ifcdf = \itcdf \cdot F_{Z} \cdot \phi^{-1} $, where $F_{Z}$ is the c.d.f. of the unit Gaussian and $\phi^{-1}$ is the inverse of the activation function, such that the random variable $\ifcdf(\phi(Z))$ is equal in distribution to $Y|\mathbf{x}$ , if the p.d.f.\ of the posterior predictive is absolutely continuous. \end{restatable}
+\begin{restatable}{lemma}{leminvcdf} There exists continous function $\ifcdf = \itcdf \cdot F_{Z} \cdot \phi^{-1} $, where $F_{Z}$ is the c.d.f. of the unit Gaussian and $\phi^{-1}$ is the inverse of the activation function, such that the random variable $\ifcdf(\phi(Z))$ is equal in distribution to $\Yout|\mathbf{x}$ , if the p.d.f.\ of the posterior predictive is non-zero everywhere and the c.d.f.\ is continuous. \end{restatable}

-The limitation to p.d.f.s is modest, this requires only that we do not completely rule out any $y$ values given some input.
-This is equivalent to the requirement that the c.d.f. is montonically increasing and therefore invertible.
+The limitation to p.d.f.s is modest as before.
 The naming of the function $\ifcdf$ is suggestive, and indeed its inverse exists if $\tcdf$ is invertible, since the c.d.f.\ of a unit Gaussian is invertible (though this function cannot be easily expressed).

-\textbf{Step 4: } We then use the adapted UAT to show that, by approximating $\ifcdf(z)$, the second component of the neural network can transform $\xin', z$ onto $\hat{y}$ such that $\hat{Y}$ is appropriately similar to $Y$.
-First we show that we can approximate the function $\ifcdf$:
+Whereas in the simplified construction we showed that the neural network could approximate the inverse c.d.f., here we show that the second hidden layer of our larger Bayesian neural network can approximate the more complicated function required by lemma \ref{lemma:invcdf}.
+This allows the second hidden layer of the neural network to transform $\xin', Z$ onto $\hat{\Yout}$ such that $\hat{\Yout}$ is appropriately similar to $\Yout$.
+First we show that we can approximate the function $\ifcdf$, generating a probabilistic bound because the weights of the neural network are now Gaussian random variables: